cityofaustin/traffic-sensor/README.md

 # ATX Traffic Data Collection Network

 This is a City of Austin initative to create a network of traffic sensors built with commodity hardware and open-source software.
-We're kicking off this project at the [2017 ATX Hack for Change](http://atxhackforchange.org/).
+We're kicking off this project at the [2017 ATX Hack for Change](http://atxhackforchange.org/) and are sponsoring it as part of the [GigaTECHs App Competition](https://herox.com/GigaTECHSATX/guidelines).

  * [Vision](#vision)
  * [Project Tasks](#project-tasks)